 Download Education Week's Exclusive Report Card

-This year, Ohio finishes 23rd among the 50 states and the District of Columbia, with an overall score of 74.7 out of 100 points and a grade of C. The nation as a whole posts a grade of C.
+This year, Ohio finishes 18th among the 50 states and District of Columbia, with an overall score of 75.8 out of 100 points and a grade of C. The nation as a whole posts a grade of C.

-Diving into the findings for the three graded indices, Ohio earns C-plus in the Chance-for-Success category and ranks 27th.
+Diving into the findings for the three graded indices, Ohio earns a B-minus in the Chance-for-Success category and ranks 25th.
 The average state earns a C-plus.
-In School Finance, Ohio receives a C and ranks 21st, while for the K-12 Achievement Index it finishes 25th with a grade of C-minus.
+In School Finance, Ohio receives a C-plus and ranks 18th, while for the K-12 Achievement Index it finishes 16th with a grade of C-minus.
 The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.

-Ohio’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.
+Ohio’s 2014 Highlights Report includes the state’s full report card, including results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
+This year’s State Highlights Report also includes the Early Education Index and a special analysis of data on enrollment in early-childhood programs.